 Is your company planning an expansion to Singapore?
 If so, you need a talented team of employees to make the move with you.
 Current employees at your parent company, as well as candidates from other countries, will need a Singapore work visa to legally work.

-Types of Singapore Work Passes
+Types of Work Visas in Singapore

 Singapore has a variety of work visas known as passes.
 Everyone has to obtain a work pass to work in the country, even if they’re not subject to a Singapore visa.
 Singapore’s passes are divided into four major categories, which follow:

-- Passes for professionals
+- Passes for professionals (Employment Pass, EntrePass, Personalized Employment Pass)

-- Passes for skilled and semi-skilled workers
+- Passes for skilled and semi-skilled workers (S Pass and other work permits)

 - Passes for trainees and students